We understand it can be tough investing in new assets. So, if buying bitcoin with PayPal is what you’re after, we’ll help you.

 From PayPal’s perspective, there’s also concern about Bitcoin’s link to criminal activities.
 A contract wherein a user could purchase bitcoin directly with PayPal, and vice versa, could make it easier for criminals to conduct illegal activities – and harder for authorities to track.
 This anonymity is central to Bitcoin, but it makes some companies uncomfortable.

 And, is buying bitcoin with PayPal the best method?

 Not necessarily, but we understand not everyone has the option of a credit or debit card.
 If you have a particular exchange you’re looking to use, then it’s possible it won’t even be an option at all because PayPal is not as commonly accepted.

-However, if you find a broker platform that allows you to purchase bitcoin with PayPal accounts, you’ll get the same safe, fast, and secure transactions that you get when buying anything else with PayPal.
+However, if you find a broker platform that allows you to buy crypto with PayPal accounts, you’ll get the same safe, fast, and secure transactions that you get when buying anything else with PayPal.
 Win win!

 How to buy Bitcoin with PayPal – a step-by-step guide

-Now you know what your options are, you need to know how to use them to ensure you secure some bitcoin with PayPal, safely.
+Now you know what your options are, you need to know how to safely buy cryptocurrency with PayPal (bitcoin, ethereum, litecoin or altcoins).
 That’s why we’ve outlined all the steps right here.
 If you’re already familiar with how it’s done and have specific questions you need answering, then skip to our frequently asked questions section at the bottom of the page.